hexian000/kcptun-libev/README.md

 - Simple: Without FEC craps.
 - Morden: Full IPv6 support.
 - DDNS aware: Dynamic IP addresses are supported.
-- Configurable: Encryption can be completely disabled or even excluded from build
+- Configurable: If you want to be unecrypted or plan to use with another encryption implementation (such as udp2raw, wireguard, etc.), encryption can be completely disabled or even excluded from build.
 - Compatible: Compliant with ISO C standard.
+Support both GNU/Linux and POSIX APIs.

 There is a previous implementation of [kcptun](https://github.com/xtaci/kcptun) which is written in Go.